Employment Empowers volunteer mentors will support their mentees to:

 Do I need any special skills or training?

-We are looking for volunteer mentors from a range of professions and backgrounds who have a minimum of 3 years’ work experience in Australia.
+We are looking for volunteer mentors from a range of professions and backgrounds who ideally have at least 3 years’ work experience in Australia.

 All volunteer mentors take part in a thorough training session as part of their induction.
 The training provides insight on building trusting mentoring relationships and cross-cultural awareness and communication, especially relating to job-readiness issues.